danstis/Plex-Sync/README.md

     cacheLifetime = 5       # Days before cached thumbnails are refreshed.

     ```
-1. Populate the tvshows.txt file with a list of shows to sync watched status for.
+1. Populate the /config/tvshows.txt file with a list of shows to sync watched status for.
 The titles should match what is listed in Plex, for example:
     ```txt
     Cops
     The Americans (2013)